 If the investment management charges together with other charges levied on, for example, transfers or early retirement are excessive then the value of members' accounts will be reduced unnecessarily.
-The Trustee has, therefore, looked closely at the terms and conditions of the investment manager and are comfortable that the charges applicable to the Open Fund are in line with market practice and assess regularly whether these represent good value for members.
+The Trustee has, therefore, looked closely at the terms and conditions of the investment manager and is comfortable that the charges applicable to the Open Fund are in line with market practice.
+The Trustee regularly assesses whether these charges represent good value for members.